On This Page:

 Email can be sent from, but not received, in Moodle.
 Moodle users do not have a mail inbox in Moodle.

 - Undergraduate and graduate students receive mail from Moodle at their IT email address.

-- Faculty and staff receive mail from Moodle at their preferred (published) email address from SPIRE (shown on their Moodle Profile page).
+- Faculty and staff receive mail from Moodle at their preferred (published) email address from SPIRE.
+For more details, see Edit your Moodle Profile & Preferences.

 - Instructors in Moodle can set up an Alternate email address in the Quickmail block.
-(This affects only the "reply-to" for messages they send from Quickmail, see Set Up Alternate Emails, below.)
+(This only affects the "reply-to" for messages they send from Quickmail, see Set Up and Use Alternate Emails (Instructors Only), below.)